South Charleston approves TIF district for fly ash site.

 The fly ash pond was reclassified as a voluntary cleanup site in 2012, waiving requirements it had when it was classified as a solid waste impoundment.

-Howard Swint, a commercial property broker with the tech park, said if the fly ash in the pond contains rare earth elements, it could prove useful to the tech park’s current research.
+Howard Swint, a commercial property broker with the tech park, said if the fly ash in the pond contains rare earth elements, it could prove useful to the tech park’s current research find out more about ac repair.
 Swint said the tech park is examining ways to extract rare earth elements, which are used in various electronics such as iPhones.

 “Believe it or not, we use fly ash every day,” he said.
 “There is an upside in taking fly ash, refining it and getting rare earth elements from it.”